A snapshot: schools in Shanghai considered (but not necessarily chosen) by English-speaking expats.

-National Curriculum for England/ IGCSE/ A-Level: ages 18mths-18; co-ed; day and boarding; independent; privately owned; 400 students
+National Curriculum for England/ IGCSE/ A Level: ages 18 months-18; co-ed; day and boarding; independent; privately owned; 1,400 students

-The fourth Harrow International School, opened in 2016 in the northern part of Pudong, on a state-of-the-art, brand-new campus with the welcome features of an air-filtration system and roof-top gardens.
+Fourth Harrow International School, which was opened in 2016 in the northern part of Pudong on a state of the art, brand new campus with the welcome features of an air-filtration system and roof-top gardens.
 Licensed by Harrow School to an independent owner but incorporating the ethos of its UK parent.
 Pupils of 26 nationalities taught in English throughout.

-Previously the British International School of Shanghai Pudong, now owned (as is BISS Puxi) by the rapidly growing Nord Anglia Education group of international schools, who run a stable of schools in China.
-Follows the same British academic programme, followed by the IB Diploma as its sister school with the addition of the International Primary Curriculum, making a school switch simple for returning Brits.
+Formerly, the British International School of Shanghai Pudong, now owned (as is BISS Puxi) by the rapidly growing Nord Anglia Education group of international schools, who run a stable of schools in China.
+Follows the same academic programme as its counterparts in the UK, making a school switch simple for returning Brits.
 As with other Nord Anglia schools, there is an arts programme designed with the Julliard school in New York and a STEM programme, devised with MIT.

-American Elementary & Middle School/ American High School Diploma/ AP/ IB Diploma; ages 4-18; co-ed; day; independent; private non-profit; 2,700 students
+American curriculum/ American High School Diploma/ AP/ IB Diploma; ages 4-18; co-ed; day; independent; private non-profit; 2,700 students

-Considered modern and forward-thinking and amongst the best schools in Asia following the American curriculum.
+Considered modern and forward-thinking and amongst the best schools in Asia, following the American curriculum.
 SAT scores and AP results are well above national averages and leavers head to a spectacular range of universities and colleges.
-Over 40 nationalities; the majority US passport holders but Asian students dominate, particularly at the Puxi campus.
+Over 40 nationalities; the majority US passport holders but Asian (often US born) students dominate, particularly at the Puxi campus.
 Accredited by the Western Association of Schools and Colleges (WASC).

 PYP/ MYP/ IB Diploma; ages 2-18; co-ed; day; independent; private non-profit; 1,800 students

-Located on three campuses on both sides of the Huangpu river of Shanghai.
+Located on campuses both sides of the Huangpu river in Shanghai.
 Two in Changning (Hongqiao ECE for nursery and kindergarten, Hongqiao for grades 1-12) and one in Pudong (nursery – grade 12).
-Now over 20 years old, an IB World School, accredited by the Western Association of Schools and Colleges (WASC), offering three out of four of the elements of the all-through IB programme.
+Now over 20 years old and an International Baccalaureate World School, accredited by the Western Association of Schools and Colleges (WASC).

-American Elementary & Middle School/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; private non-profit; 600 students
+American curriculum/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; private non-profit; 600 students

-Adapted National Curriculum for England/ IGCSE/ A-Level/ IB Diploma; ages 5-18; co-ed; day; independent; privately owned; 1,500 students
+Adapted National Curriculum for England/ IGCSE/ A Level/ IB Diploma; ages 5-18; co-ed; day; independent; privately owned; 1,985 students in all four schools

-Founded by the Xiehe Group, one of the largest education organisers in China with over 40 schools and kindergartens in Shanghai and other Chinese cities.
-Four schools in Shanghai (three in Minhang, one in Pudong) with varying curriculums, for example, SUIS Pudong follows the National Curriculum of England, leading to IGCSEs and A-Levels and SUIS Gubei an adapted East meets West Curriculum followed by the IB Diploma.
-Parents need to check each school’s offering carefully
+Founded by one of the largest education organisers in China, the Xiehe Group of over 40 schools and kindergartens in Shanghai and other Chinese cities.
+Four schools in Shanghai (three in Minhang, one in Pudong) with varying curricula, for example SUIS Pudong follows the National Curriculum of England, leading to IGCSEs and A Levels and SUIS Gubei an adapted East meets West Curriculum followed by the International Baccalaureate Diploma.
+Parents need to the curriculum offered by each school carefully

 Located in Xujing Town, west of the city, half an hour from downtown Shanghai and close to Hongqiao International Airport.
 An 18 acre modern, purpose-built campus providing an all-through education.
-A selective IB World School and the first one in China to offer all four IB programmes, including the IB Careers Program but also providing a significant exposure to Chinese language and culture.
+A selective International Baccalaureate World School and the first one in China to offer all four IB programmes, including the IB Careers Related Programme.
+They also provide a significant exposure to Chinese language and culture.

 Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; privately owned; 2,350 students

-Originally founded in Hong Kong, the Yew Chung network of international kindergartens, schools,and colleges has locations in Hong Kong, mainland China and the Silicon Valley in California.
-The school has five campuses in Puxi and Pudong, in the south-western area of Shanghai, providing a bilingual environment (an international and a Chinese teacher in each class) and a strong Chinese language and culture programme.
-Over 50 different nationalities represented, and accredited by the Council of International Schools (CIS) and the North Eastern Association of Schools and Colleges (NEASC).
+Part of the Yew Chung network with schools in China and the Silicon Valley in California.
+Five campuses in Puxi and Pudong, in the south-western area of Shanghai, providing a bilingual environment (an international and a Chinese teacher in each class).
+Also, a strong Chinese language and culture programme.
+Over 50 different nationalities represented and dually accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).